Parameterized Algorithms for Power-Efficiently Connecting Wireless Sensor Networks: Theory and Experiments: Parameterizing by the number of connected components induced by obligatory edges

-To solve a \mpsc{} instance~\((G,w)\) with \plb{}s~\(\ell\colon V\to\N\), we have to add \(c-1\)~edges to~\(G_\ell\) in order to connect its \(c\)~connected components.
+\paragraph{Algorithm outline.} To solve a \mpsc{} instance~\((G,w)\) with \plb{}s~\(\ell\colon V\to\N\), we have to add \(c-1\)~edges to~\(G_\ell\) in order to connect its \(c\)~connected components.
 These edges have at most \(2c-2\)~endpoints.
-Thus, we need to find a minimum-cost connected subgraph in~\(\pG{}\) that \begin{itemize} \item contains at most \(2c-2\)~vertices, \item contains at least one vertex of each connected component of~\(G_\ell\), \item such that each of its vertices~\(v\) pays at least the cost~\(\ell(v)\) that it would pay in any optimal solution to the \mpsc{} instance~\((G,w)\). \end{itemize} We will do this using the color coding technique introduced by \citet{AYZ95}: randomly color the vertices of~\(\pG{}\) using at most \(2c-2\)~colors and then search for connected subgraphs of~\(\pG{}\) that contain exactly one vertex of each color.
-Formally, we will solve the following auxiliary problem on~\(\pG{}\).
+Thus, we need to find a connected subgraph in~\(\pG{}\) that \begin{itemize} \item contains at most \(2c-2\)~vertices, \item contains at least one vertex of each connected component of~\(G_\ell\), and \item minimizes the total cost increase compared to the vertex lower bounds $\ell\colon V\to\N$. \end{itemize} We will do this using the color-coding technique introduced by \citet{AYZ95}: randomly color the vertices of~\(\pG{}\) using at most \(2c-2\)~colors and then search for connected subgraphs of~\(\pG{}\) that each contain exactly one vertex of each color and in which the total cost increase compared to the vertex lower bounds~$\ell\colon V\to\N$ is minimized.
+Formally, we will solve the following problem on~\(\pG{}\).